-The Office of Intelligence and Analysis of the Department of Homeland Security (DHS) is responsible for using information and intelligence from multiple sources to identify and assess current and future threats to the United States, assess vulnerabilities, determine potential impacts, and disseminate timely information to state and local governments and the American public.
+The Office of Intelligence and Analysis of the Department of Homeland Security (DHS) (www.dhs.gov) is responsible for using information and intelligence from multiple sources to identify and assess current and future threats to the United States, assess vulnerabilities, determine potential impacts, and disseminate timely information to state and local governments and the American public.

 DHS intelligence analysts track terrorists and their networks and assess threats to US critical infrastructures from bio- and nuclear-terrorism.
 They assess the threats to US air, land and sea borders from pandemic diseases, from cyber space and from radicalization within US society.
 DHS is the only IC element statutorily charged with delivering intelligence to our state, local, tribal, territorial and private sector partners, and developing intelligence from those partners for the Department and the IC.
+I&A specializes in sharing unique intelligence and analysis with operators and decision-makers to identify and mitigate threats to the homeland.